capprogram/2017bootcamp-general/frequentist_paramfitting_tutorial.md

-# Frequent Parameter Estimation by Maximum Likelihood Model Fitting
+# Parameter Estimation by Maximum Likelihood Model Fitting

 Most recent version by Sheila Kannappan June 2017, with major contributions from Kathleen Eckert, Rohan Isaac, and Amy Oldenberg.